michael-wall/saml-restore-tool/README.md

   - Allows prod and non-prod environments to use a separate SAML IdP if required.
   - Follows security good practice of prod and non-prod environments using separate Certificates and Private Keys etc.
   - Speeds up the Restore process by automating time consuming complex manual steps.
-- The SAML Restore Tool is primarialy intended for use in Liferay PaaS but it can also be used outside of Liferay PaaS if the correct setup is in place in the environment.
+- The SAML Restore Tool is primarialy intended for use in Liferay PaaS but it can also be used with Liferay DXP Self Hosted if the correct setup is in place in the environment.

 ## Non-prod Liferay PaaS Environment Setup ##
 - The following steps need to be completed once per non-prod environment (and then maintained for future SAML Admin configuration changes).
 The configuration files and restorable KeyStore become part of the Liferay PaaS build for the non-prod environment, so they won't get overwritten by a Backup being Restored from another environment into the non-prod environment.